-Despite being physically loyal to your partner, you could still think about other attractive people – for example, celebrities or sexy neighbors – during sex.
+Despite being physically loyal to your partner, you could still think about other attractive people – for example, celebrities or sexy neighbors – during sex or piper perri vr.
 This type of thoughts often causes people to explore porn.

 To some people, a kiss is enough to justify breaking off a relationship.
 Others say infidelity means actual intercourse.
 Besides, there are those secret fantasies that everybody has.
 And what about non-physical, emotional attachment when the depth of spiritual connection transcends friendship?
 Porn is no less controversial.